kfreemanWrightState/PX4Fuzzing/README.md

 > If the script is **not executed as root**, you will be prompted to enter your **sudo password**
 > during the installation process.
 >
-> **If you have any trouble running the script or compiling the code, please visit the Releases for this project.**

 ```bash
 sudo apt update